mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 ### Talk it out

 Meet in person or over video chat.
 Text communication has a way of causing you to forget there's a real human at the other end of the conversation.
 It becomes too easy to imagine your teammate is coming from a place of stubbornness or incompetence.
-An in-person conversation will break that spell for both you and the author.
+A meeting will break that spell for both you and the author.

 ### Consider a design review

 A contentious code review may indicate weaknesses earlier in the process.
 Are you arguing about things that should have been covered during the design review? *Was* there a design review?

-If the root of the disagreement traces back to a high-level design choice, that decision should happen at the team level rather than leaving it in the hands of the two people who happen to be on the code review.
+If the root of the disagreement traces back to a high-level design choice, that decision should happen at the team level rather than leaving it in the hands of the two people who happen to be in the code review.
 Talk to the author about opening up the discussion to other members of your team in the form of a design review.

 ### Concede or Escalate